Goldziher/go-utils/README.md

 `func Remove[T any](slice []T, i int) []T`

-Remove takes a slice of type T and an index, returning **a copy** of the slice with the element removed.
+Remove takes a slice of type T and an index, removing the element at the given index.

 ```go
 package main